Converting to & from `tf`

 resulting tf vector, but in keeping with the broader goals

-a popular example in functional data analysis.
-In the code below, we
+package has been a popular example in functional data analysis.
+In the

-create a data frame (or tibble) containing scalar
+code below, we create a data frame (or tibble) containing

 rcst track profiles.
 This code was used to create the